 It is almost launch time for Cassandra.
-On the outside I am smiling.
-On the inside I am panicking.
+On the outside, I am smiling.
+On the inside, I am panicking.
 People say to me that I am such a calm person.
 The truth is I have a calm exterior.
 Inside this head of mine is a hurricane of worries and anxieties.

 People like me, weird old grumpy introverts, prefer building a trusting relationship (that takes about a century) before we share our inner most thoughts and fears.
-The contradiction of course, is that writing a book is to expose yourself to the world – not just to strangers but to everyone who knows you.
+The contradiction, of course, is that writing a book is to expose yourself to the world – not just to strangers but to everyone who knows you.
 Oh dear!

 Never mind, I am sure it will all come out in the wash.
 I am an introvert and a closet optimist as you can see.

-So lately I have been panicking, writing acknowledgments, panicking, still proof reading, waking up at 3 in the morning, encouraging people I know to come to my launch, thinking no one will come.
+So lately I have been panicking, writing acknowledgements, panicking, still proof reading, waking up at 3 in the morning, encouraging people I know to come to my launch, thinking no one will come.
 (That is the pessimist in me.
 I am complicated)

 Publishing a book is scary.
-As a writer it is the point where you let the baby out into the wild of world of criticism.
+As a writer, t is the point where you let the baby out into the wild of world of criticism.
 The thing you poured your heart into becomes a commodity.
 I am not sure what it will be like.
 Meanwhile I just hope I have a book in my hand on the night and someone nice comes along to share a glass of wine with me.

 It’s official.
 24 February at Avid Reader in West End.
 Register online.